MontanaFlossCo/Flint-Documentation/guides/shortcuts.md

 ### Creating an Action to perform the intent

+Coming Soon.
+TL:DR; Make a type that conforms to `IntentAction`, and a custom presenter type.

 ### Associating your intent action with Actions in your App

 If you want this Intent action to be associated with another `Action` the user can perform in your app, just like [Activities](activities.md) are automatically registered with the system, you need to make your other action implement the `intent(for:)` function to return the appropriately configured `INIntent` instance.

 ### Make your Intent Extension use Flint to dispatch the Action

+Coming Soon.
+TL:DR; Make your App Delegate call `Flint.performIntentAction(...)`

 ## Automatically donating shortcuts when other `Action`s are performed